talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     2. Main.java (initial solution - userAnswer==0)\
     3. SeparateModifiedInputProcessing.py (now does steps 3, 4, and 5 above)

+Order of run (updated 3):\
+    1. InputProcessing.py (input data XML file)\
+    2. Either ModifiedInputProcessing.py or SeparateModifiedInputProcessing.py (depending on the type of solution you wish to obtain)

-TODO: MENTION IN PAPER: Since the IFS solver balances the section allocations when doing them, for each course request in the resolving part, it most probably will have the option to choose from all the sections for the labs of that course (as in the initial solution the allocations were balanced so there should be space in all sections unless num course requests for a course is very close to lab capacity), so we DON'T need to remove/unallocate any allocations for the existing/unchanged course requests in the initial/current solution to free up section space (to
+MENTION IN PAPER: Since the IFS solver balances the section allocations when doing them, for each course request in the resolving part, it most probably will have the option to choose from all the sections for the labs of that course (as in the initial solution the allocations were balanced so there should be space in all sections unless num course requests for a course is very close to lab capacity), so we DON'T need to remove/unallocate any allocations for the existing/unchanged course requests in the initial/current solution to free up section space (to